-According to the 19th Amendment to the United States Constitution; Women in the United States were given the right to vote nationally on August 18, 1920, but why is Woman's Equality Day celebrated on August 26th each year; is what we have to know?
+According to the 19th Amendment to the United States Constitution; voter discrimination based on gender was made unconstitutional on August 18, 1920.
+So why is Woman's Equality Day celebrated on August 26th each year?

-The Women rights are the rights and entitlements claimed for women and girls of many societies Worldwide.
+Women's Rights are defined as the rights and entitlements claimed for women and girls of many societies worldwide.
 In some countries and places, these rights are institutional and supported by local customs, law, and behaviors; whereas in some places they are ignored or suppressed.
-Again they differ from broader notions of human rights through claims of an inherent historical and customary bias against the exercise of rights by girls and women in favor of boys and men.
+They differ from broader notions of human rights through claims of an inherent historical and customary bias against the exercise of rights by girls and women in favor of boys and men.

-The issues that are commonly linked with notions of women's rights include, while they are not limited to the rights— to forcibly integrity and independent, to own property, to vote, to work and hold public office, fair wages or equal pay; to education; to serve in the military; to enter into legal contracts; and to have marital or parental rights.
+The issues that are commonly linked with women's rights include, while they are not limited to: the right to own property, the right to vote, the right to work and hold public office, fair wages or equal pay; to education; to serve in the military; to enter into legal contracts; and to have marital or parental rights.

 The Best Countries for Women